 Current Board members are:

-SCOTT MCANSH is a lawyer practising municipal and administrative law in Ottawa.
+SCOTT MCANSH (Acting President) is a lawyer practising municipal and administrative law in Ottawa.
 He is the founder and former President of the People's Pedal, Edmonton's bicycle sharing cooperative, former VP of the Edmonton Bicycle Commuters Society, as well as former host and producer of Terra Informa, CJSR radio's weekly environmental news program.
 Scott holds an LLB from the University of Alberta and Bachelor of Science in Psychology from the University of Waterloo.

 CHRISTOPHER BALL (Youth Representative) is an intellectual property lawyer currently living in Ottawa.
 Born in England, Chris moved with his family to Kingston, Ontario as a child.
 He holds degrees in engineering physics and law from Queen's University.
 Before becoming a lawyer, Chris had a diverse array of jobs, including working in a neuroscience lab, developing software for the Department of National Defence, researching novel methods of human-computer interaction, editing the Queen's Law Journal, and working as a legal intern and copyright reform advocate at the Canadian Internet Policy and Public Interest Clinic (CIPPIC).
 In his spare time, Chris is trying to develop the perfect sourdough pizza crust.

 PAULA BOUTIS (former President) is a lawyer practicing environmental, non-profit and charitable law.
 Her commitment to the environmental movement extends to a number of a board positions including as a past director of WindShare, the co-operative that operates the Exhibition place turbine.
 Paula has volunteered at all levels of the Club, including as Chapter Chair for the Ontario Chapter.